icons / menu

 Post-Exposure Prophylaxis (PEP)

-PEP can be a single dose pill or a combination of two, and sometimes three, anti-HIV treatment drugs that HIV-positive people take daily to minimise the virus’s ability to multiply in their body.
-PEP is NOT a morning after pill that makes it easy and safe to have condomless sex.
-You have to take these drugs every day for 28 days for it to work and these can cause unpleasant side effects such as nausea and headaches.
+PEP can be a single-dose pill or a combination of two or three anti-HIV treatment drugs that HIV-positive people take daily to minimise the virus’s ability to multiply in their bodies.
+PEP is not a morning-after pill that makes it safe and easy to have condomless sex.
+You have to take these drugs every day for 28 days for them to work, and they can cause unpleasant side effects such as nausea and headaches.

 WHEN SHOULD I TAKE PEP?